MicrosoftDocs/biztalk-docs/biztalk/core/azure-blob-adapter.md

 2. Enter a **Name**.
 In **Transport**, set the **Type** to **AzureBlobStorage**, and click **Configure** button.

 3. Configure the **Azure Account** properties.
     >[!NOTE]
->After sign into your Azure subscription, adapter configuration dialog can automatically list the Azure resources, which make adapter configuration easier.
-But it is not essensial, user can configure adapter properties without owning any Azure subscription.
+    > Adapter configuration dialog can auto-populate the Azure resources after sign into your Azure subscription, which make the adapter configuration easier.
+But it is not essensial, user can configure adapter properties without owning any Azure subscription or sign-in.

     |Use this|To do this|
     |---|---|